Angilas: Siege of Phasis

+Byzantine victory

 The nearby Sassanid forces thought that the Dilimnites were retreating in haste.
 Said forces panicked and started fleeing "ignominiously in all directions".
 The Dilimnites were left unsupported "and rushed to join them in flight".
 Agathias regards them as the cause and victims of a "double misunderstanding".
 Angilas and Theodore had succeeded in causing a general flight of the Sassanid forces.
 The rest of the Byzantine troops "sallied forth from behind the walls" and started pursuing the fleeing enemies.
 The entire left wing of the Sassanid army fell apart, leaving their intact right wing "fighting a vigorous rear-guard action".

 The Persians reportedly lost at least "ten thousand fighting men" and most of their siege equipment by the time night fell.
 The Byzantine casualties "did not number more than two hundred".
 The Byzantines set the siege equipment on fire.
 The servants of the porters of the Sassanid army reportedly mistook the smoke for a sign that the city had fallen.
 They started rushing towards the Byzantine lines.
 Nearly "two thousand men" were killed that night, others captured.
 Nachoragan, the Sassanid general, was already running out of supplies and winter was approaching.
 He broke off the siege and retreated the following day.
 His troops headed towards Kotais and Muchereisis.
 Sassanid reinforcements arrived too late to make a difference and also retreated.

 The fate of Angilas following the end of the siege is unknown.